muSpectre/muFFT/_sources/Python.rst.txt

 Wavevectors are obtained via the `fftfreq` property of the FFT object.
 The result is identical to the
 `numpy.fft.fftfreq <https://numpy.org/doc/stable/reference/generated/numpy.fft.fftfreq.html>`_
-function.
-The following example shows how to obtain a gradient field using a Fourier derivative that uses the `fftfreq` property:
+function. µFFT adds a second convenience method `ifftfreq`, which returns an array of integers that indicate the index of the wavevector in the Fourier-space field.
+This is the same as the output of `numpy.fft.fftfreq <https://numpy.org/doc/stable/reference/generated/numpy.fft.fftfreq.html>`_ with `d=1/n`.
+The following example shows how to obtain a gradient field using a Fourier derivative that uses the `ifftfreq` property:

 .. literalinclude:: ../../examples/gradient.py
     :language: python

-The result of `fftfreq` can be regarded as a fractional Fourier-space coordinate.
+The result of `fftfreq` can be regarded as a fractional Fourier-space coordinate, the result of `ifftfreq` and an integer Fourier-space coordinate.
-There is also a convenience property `coords` that yields the fractional coordinates in real-space.
+There are also convenience properties `coords` and `icoords` that yield the fractional and integer coordinates in real-space.
 These properties are useful in particular when running MPI-parallel with domain decomposition.
-Both properties then return just the coordinates of the local domain.
+All properties then return just the coordinates of the local domain.

 Parallelization
 ***************